How to run GenRocket Scenarios via Jenkins

-- If you have not already done so, log into the GenRocket Web Platform.
+If you have not already done so, log into the GenRocket Web Platform and add the Jenkins Server to GenRocket from the My Organization page.
+To see step-by-step instructions, click here.

-- Enter a unique Name, a Description (optional), and an Email ID (optional) for the new server.
+- Add a unique Name, Description (optional), and Email ID (Optional).

-- Select the Jenkins Server within the Select Server drop-down menu.
+- In the Resources pane, select the Jenkins Server within the Select Server drop-down menu.

 - Click on the Pencil to enter the output directory path for the Jenkins Server in the Resources Pane.